-The archives are created in such a way that they cannot be deleted or destroyed (except for transfer to long term media) within the period of time for which they are required to be held.
-Archive protections ensure that only authorized trusted access is able to make operations without modifying integrity, authenticity, and confidentiality of the data.
-If the original media cannot retain the data for the required period, a mechanism to periodically transfer the archived data to new media will be defined by the archive site.
+Archives are created in such a way that they cannot be deleted or destroyed (except for transfer to long term media) within the period for which they are required to be held.
+Archive protection ensures that only trusted roles can perform operations without modifying integrity, authenticity, and confidentiality of the data.
+If the original media cannot retain the data for the required period, a mechanism to periodically transfer archived data to new media will be defined by the archive site.